MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-principles.md

 |[**Embrace continuous operational improvement**](/azure/architecture/framework/devops/principles#embrace-continuous-operational-improvement)|Prioritize routine improvement of the system and user experience, using a health model to understand and measure operational efficiency with feedback mechanisms to enable application teams to understand and address gaps in an iterative manner.|

 ## Security
-A mission critical workload strives to always secure.
+A mission critical workload strives to be _always secure_.
 Design for end-to-end security with the Zero-Trust model to maintain application stability and ensure availability.

 |Design principle|Considerations|
 |---|---|